ColleagueRiley/RSGL/README.md

 # fontstatsh
   Fontstash is light-weight font texture atlas and text rendering.
 RSGL uses this for text rendering

+  RSGL uses a version of fontstash I heavily motified for better performance and to reduce bloat.

   repo : https://github.com/memononen/fontstash

 # nanosvgrast